christianhansonn/PortfolioProject/README.md

 * To use Power BI to solve a real, personal problem I created a dashboard to do visualizations on different cities to consider moving to.
 Using data from Niche.com about cities my family and I were thinking of moving to we were able to plot housing trends, safety and school ratings, and more.

-    You can find this exercise in the *House Price* Power BI file.
+    You can find this exercise in the *Home_Price* Power BI file.

 ## Python / Jupyter Notebook
 * For Python, I have done correlation testing using a dataset that has information about movies and tv shows on Amazon Prime.
 I use this testing to showcase driving factors behind a tv show / movie’s popularity.